mykle1/Hello-Lucy/README.md

 ## How to add any module you want for use with Hello-Lucy

+The modules listed above work without you changing anything.

 * Open the module.js file that you want to use.
 Example MMM-EARTH.js

 * After the }, after the return wrapper